yashm0910/lpi-developer-kit/submissions/yash-maheshwari/level3.md

 ## What I Built

-I developed a **Digital Twin API Advisor Agent** that uses a dynamic **"Research-and-Summarize" workflow**.
+I developed a **LPI API Advisor Agent** that uses a dynamic **"Research-and-Summarize" workflow**.
 The agent performs **intent-based routing** to select the most relevant LPI tools, ensuring that advice is backed by real-world case studies and methodology-specific insights.

 The primary goal was to create an agent capable of **multi-source reasoning** while maintaining a strict **provenance log** for total transparency.